Webster's ESL Program Levels

 BRIDGE Program: 6 credits (two terms)

-• Students enroll in ESL for one term, taking two ESL classes and one graduate class during the Bridge term
+• Students enroll in ESL for two terms, taking two ESL classes and one graduate class during each term.

 • Graduate fees will be charged at the regular graduate tuition rate.